ekivemark/davinci-epdx-sushi/README.md

 # davinci-epdx-sushi

-This is the Hl7 Da Vinvi Payer Data Exchange Implementation Guide converted from Trifolia-Fhir to Fhir Shorthand and Sushi.
+This is the Hl7 Da Vinci Payer Data Exchange (PDex) Implementation Guide (IG) converted from Trifolia-FHIR to FHIR Shorthand and Sushi.

 To use sushi you should follow the install instructions here: